dushyant4665/flex-burn/README.md

 # fit
- The ultimate gym training app built with react & tailwindCSS and additional firebase authentication
+ The ultimate training app built with react & tailwindCSS and additional firebase authentication